arthurqqq/react-movie-app/README.md

 # React Movie App

-This is a basic movie app (whith TMDB api) created with React
+This is a basic movie app (whith TMDB api) created with React.
+Follow Installing section to get started using the app.

 # Installing